isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-Stories of Abdullah .md

 This copy of the *Hikayat Abdullah*, which carries a dedication in English to William J. Butterworth, governor of the Straits Settlements from 1843–55, was one of two artefacts the National Library submitted to the “Treasures from the World’s Great Libraries” exhibition held from 2001–02 at the National Library of Australia in Canberra.[^15]

 <img style="width: 350px; height: 450px;" src="/images/vol-11-issue-4/stories-of-abdullah/Ab1.JPG">
-<div style="background-color: white;">A special edition of Hikayat Abdullah was printed with Abdullah’s dedication to Colonel Butterworth, the British Governor for the Straits Settlements from 1843 to 1855. <i>Image source: National Library Board, Singapore.</i></div>
+<div style="background-color: white;">A special edition of <i>Hikayat Abdullah</i> was printed with Abdullah’s dedication to Colonel Butterworth, the British Governor for the Straits Settlements from 1843 to 1855. <i>Image source: National Library Board, Singapore.</i></div>

 Munsyi Abdullah died in Mecca in 1854 while on pilgrimage.[^16] But his legacy is assured: *Hikayat Abdullah* is a lasting milestone in modern Malay literature.